nadezdatsygankova/nadezdatsygankova/README.md

 👨🏼‍💻  I've graduated with  **an Ontario Diploma**  in **Computer Programming** from Seneca College (Toronto, Canada, 2021). </br></br>
 💬 Feel more than welcome to contact me if you need any help or want to discuss any software development topic! </br></br>

- <b><i>I am passionate about working with technology, solving interesting technical challenges.
+ <b><i>I am passionate about working with technology and solving interesting technical challenges.

 <br/>
 <hr />